 Over the years, I’ve been speaking and writing about the importance of experiences and Wow Moments to drive happy customers and engaged employees.
 I am a believer in what Maya Angelou says, “People may not recall WHAT you did or the words you said, but they remember HOW YOU MADE THEM FEEL!”
 Wow Moments create positive emotions that fuel trust, loyalty, and referrals.
 Continue Reading →

 People often ask me for advice on how to increase their CX skills.
 They want to understand more about the customer experience field and proven methodologies to differentiate their brands.
-While I mentor them based on my 20 years of CX experiences, I also share additional ways to learn.
-Below are some of my favorites sources.
-Whether you are new to the CX field or a long-time practitioner, I’m confident that you will find value in reading my article.
+While I mentor them, I also share additional ways to learn.
+I’m confident you’ll find value from my list too.
+(Sorry for any I left out as there are so many inspirational people in the CX field.
+I’ll add you to my 2020 list.)
 Continue Reading →

 I recently discussed the importance of getting Voice of the Customer (VOC) feedback and common methods, such as surveys, used to understand customer perceptions and expectations across touch points.
 To be effective and acquire actionable insights, survey questions must be designed following best practices.
 I also recommend a “test & learn” approach.
 Continue Reading →